 For now, William Whitaker's Latin-English Dictionary seems the best choice.
 Notre Dame's Internet version of Whitaker´s Words

-intermediate level are advised to use Lewis and Short at Perseus,
+Students beyond the intermediate level are advised to use Lewis and Short's A Latin Dictionary at Perseus or on the Harvard site Pollux, Archimedes Project

 Babylon Ltd. offers several Latin dictionaries, among which is John Madsen's enhanced version of Whitaker (while free, it and Babylon's software must be downloaded for use).

 Robertson's Words for a Modern Age: A Dictionary of Latin and Greek Words, and English Word Lists, used in Modern English Vocabulary

 Abbreviations in Latin Inscriptions: Tom Elliott's useful compilation of abbreviations in inscriptions published in AE 1888-1993

 Meter and Rhetoric: Understanding metrical forms and rhetorical devices makes possible a deeper level of language